 - Age.
 This disease is most common in people over 60.

 - Family history and genetics.
 This disease has a hereditary component.
-Researchers have identified several genes that are related to developing the condition.
+Researchers have identified several genes linked to the condition.

 - Race.
-Macular degeneration is more common in Caucasians.
+Macular degeneration is more common in white people.

 - Smoking.
-Smoking cigarettes or being regularly exposed to smoke significantly increases your risk of macular degeneration.
+Smoking cigarettes or being regularly exposed to tobacco smoke greatly increases your risk of macular degeneration.

 - Obesity.
 Research indicates that being obese may increase your chance that early or intermediate macular degeneration will progress to the more severe form of the disease.

 - Cardiovascular disease.
-If you have had diseases that affected your heart and blood vessels, you may be at higher risk of macular degeneration.
+If you have heart or blood vessel disease, you may be at higher risk of macular degeneration.

 People whose dry macular degeneration has progressed to central vision loss have a higher risk of depression and social isolation.
-With profound loss of vision, people may see visual hallucinations (Charles Bonnet syndrome).
-And dry macular degeneration may progress to wet macular degeneration, which can cause rapid vision loss if left untreated.
+With profound loss of vision, people may see visual hallucinations.
+This condition is called Charles Bonnet syndrome.
+Dry macular degeneration may progress to wet macular degeneration, which can quickly cause vision loss if left untreated.

 It's important to have routine eye exams to identify early signs of macular degeneration.
 The following measures may help reduce your risk of developing dry macular degeneration:

-- Manage your other medical conditions.
-For example, if you have cardiovascular disease or high blood pressure, take your medication and follow your doctor's instructions for controlling the condition.
+- Manage all medical conditions.
+For example, if you have cardiovascular disease or high blood pressure, take your medicine and follow your health care provider's instructions for controlling the condition.

 - Don't smoke.
 Smokers are more likely to develop macular degeneration than are nonsmokers.
-Ask your doctor for help to stop smoking.
+Ask your provider for help stopping smoking.

 - Maintain a healthy weight and exercise regularly.
 If you need to lose weight, reduce the number of calories you eat and increase the amount of exercise you get each day.

 - Choose a diet rich in fruits and vegetables.
-Choose a healthy diet that's full of a variety of fruits and vegetables.
 These foods contain antioxidant vitamins that reduce your risk of developing macular degeneration.